-During the last fiscal year GoTriangle has experienced a steady decrease in the number of fixed-route operators on payroll.
+During the last fiscal year GoTriangle has experienced a steady decrease in the number of fixedroute operators on payroll.
 The two charts below illustrate the increasing discrepancy of full time operators compared to the budgeted positions and the number of revenue hours of service authorized and revenue hours operated.
 In June 2021, GoTriangle operated fewer service hours than budgeted due to not having enough operators.

-Figure 5: Operator count compared to operators needed for full service (2020-2021)
+Figure 6: Weekly revenue hours compared to full service revenue hours with funding (2020-2021)